 In 2015 the RCPCH, in collaboration with the American Academy of Pediatrics (AAP), the Royal College of Physicians of London (RCP) and The Faculty of Forensic and Legal Medicine (FFLM), updated the 2008 RCPCH publication entitled ‘The Physical Signs of Child Sexual Abuse’ based on the best available evidence.

-The publication updates previous evidence and includes new reviews such as:
+The publication updated previous evidence and included new reviews such as:

 - anogenital signs of accidental injuries in girls and boys